 The Creative Spark

 OPP designer Malia Peoples’ family established themselves during the 1960s.
 Her parents met, had two sons, and twenty years later, Malia was born.
 As a child, she was dazzled by the bright polyester clothing worn in old family photos.
 At age 14, she discovered a forgotten box of her brothers’ childhood clothing, all dating back to the late 1960s.
 This prized collection of active wear, featuring a mid-century color palette, continues to influence Malia’s work in fashion design.

-Malia Peoples was born in Hawaii and raised in the Pacific Northwest.
-She completed her undergraduate work at Tsing Hua University in Beijing, and the University of Hawaii at Manoa.
-She received a Bachelor’s Degree in Chinese from the University of Washington in 2004.
-In 2007, she received a certificate in fashion design at the New York Fashion Academy (NYFA) in Seattle.
-Malia has been on the NYFA faculty since 2007.
+Malia Peoples is a multidisciplinary teaching artist, fashion designer, and ceramicist in Washington and Hawaii.
+She received a Bachelor’s Degree in Chinese from the University of Washington and a certificate in fashion design from the New York Fashion Academy (NYFA).
+Malia was on the NYFA faculty from 2007-2015.

 Malia's warm style of teaching has graced classes at the Seattle Art Museum, Path with Art, MOHAI, Seattle Public Library, Atlas Obscura, Seattle Asian Art Museum, Coyote Central, Wing Luke Museum and YOUTHcan.
 She has hosted several workshops in conjunction with the SAM’s Yves Saint Laurent: The Perfection of Style and Future Beauty: 30 Years of Japanese Fashion exhibits.